 At the 2018 State Election, I was lucky enough to be elected as a Member for Western Victoria – an Upper House electorate spanning just under 80,000kms.
-I am looking forward to representing my constituents who span from Apollo Bay to Wyperfeld National Park and everywhere in between.
+I am looking forward to representing my constituents who live from Apollo Bay to Wyperfeld National Park to Melton, the SA border and everywhere in between.

 My political aspirations were formed when Derryn Hinch formed the Justice Party.
 I knew straight away that I wanted to be part of the team.
 Fortunately, I was selected as Derryn’s running mate in the 2016 Federal Election, where he was elected to represent Victoria in the Senate.
 The values and issues fundamental to the Justice Party are a reflection of my personal views on what is needed to make our communities feel safe and secure again and to protect the vulnerable.